Jonaddo/Python_sandbox/finance/README.md

 This repository focuses on quantitative finance analysis.

 # portfolio_measures
 Exercise to calculate common technical fund informatino such as TE, beta, correlation and volatility.
-Since we compute the Time-weighted Rate of Return (TWRR) we do not need to take into account cashflows.
 In the next update we will see how we can add the weight re-balancing in the logic.

 Important reminder: